 Her lovable nature is proving to be a real ice-breaker when new parents visit the school.
 “Always joyful, Tess is a pleasant surprise and is there to greet them.,” says Ruth.
 “Explaining Tess’ role helps to ease any anxieties and introduce the parents to how the school might benefit their child.”

-Pets As Therapy is a community service provided at no cost to clients which has been offered by Guide Dogs NSW/ACT for over 30 years.
+Therapy Dogs is a community service provided at no cost to clients which has been offered by Guide Dogs NSW/ACT for over 30 years.

-Donate today and help to train more amazing Pets As Therapy dogs like Tess.
+Donate today and help to train more amazing Therapy dogs like Tess.